Heath L'Estrange: Background

 L'Estrange was born in Sydney, New South Wales, Australia.

 While attending Terra Sancta College, L'Estrange played for the Australian Schoolboys team in 2002 and 2003.

 Playing career

 Sydney Roosters: 2004-2007

 L'Estrange signed for the club in late 2003.
-He made his first grade début on 9 April 2004 against the Brisbane Broncos during round 5 at Aussie Stadium where he scored two tries.
+He made his first grade début on 9 April 2004 against the Brisbane Broncos during round 5 at Sydney Football Stadium where he scored two tries.

 L'Estrange played in the 2006 NSW Cup grand final for Newtown who were the Sydney Roosters feeder club at the time against Parramatta.
 Newtown would lose the grand final 20-19 at Stadium Australia.

 Manly-Warringah Sea Eagles: 2008-09

 L'Estrange played in the 2008 NRL Grand Final victory over the Melbourne Storm.
-Manly won the match 40-0 which as of the 2019 season is the biggest winning margin in a grand final.
+Manly won the match 40-0 which as of the 2024 season is the biggest winning margin in a grand final.

 Bradford Bulls: 2010-13

 L'Estrange signed a two-year contract with Super League club Bradford Bulls for 2010; he was seen as a replacement for Terry Newton.
 L'Estrange re-signed with Bradford for a three-year deal midway through the 2011 season.
 After the 2013 season he was released from his contract on compassionate grounds where he would later sign a one-year contract with the Sydney Roosters.